nunopenim/pyCombotCAS_API/README.md

 I reserve the rights to take down this project, change any of these information/disclaimer files, and to revoke or change the license under the project is built if needed.

+# References:

+All the methods here created were developed by myself, so the code belongs to me.
+It is licensed under GPL-3.0, which means you are free to use it, even for commercial purposes, as long as it stays open source.
+For the development process (past, present and future), I used the [Combot Anti-Spam System (CAS) API documentation](https://combot.org/cas/api) as a reference.
+The Combot Anti-Spam System and all the data, services and products provided does not belong to me in any way shape or form.